3 Quick & Easy Fish Recipes For Your Baby

 Infants of age six months and above can eat one to two servings of fish in a week, where one serving is equal to one ounce (4).

 Parents are often concerned about introducing fish to babies due to their allergic potential.
 “White flesh” type fish are considered safer to start with at about eight months than shellfish.
-Start with small quantities of fish in baked, steamed, or poached forms and look out for any signs of allergic reactions such as rashes, wheezing, or vomiting.
+Start with small quantities of fish, such as salmon for babies, in baked, steamed, or poached forms and look out for any signs of allergic reactions such as rashes, wheezing, or vomiting.
 Make sure you debone the fish completely before offering it to babies.
 Then, you can add it to their diet in the mashed form either alone or after combining it with other vegetables.
 Once they are a bit older, you can offer variety in the form of finger foods too.

 Infographic: Delectable Fish Snacks For Babies